nigel-bruce-khan/BEASTLAB22/project-mg/report/README.md

 ![cache2](cache2.png)

 To bring down the cache misses, we use the technique outlined in the hints part of the report.
 We set up the SIMD code in Jacobi.h so that there is a separate loop for the first two, y-loop iterations.
 The rest of the y-iterations are run separately.
 In the subsequent loop for iterations  y>2 we write code that allows the previous rows elements to be updated as well.
-Thus the values of y=1would be updated together with the values of y=3.
+Thus the values of y=1 would be updated together with the values of y=3.
 Note that this means almost two times more calculations are being done in the Jacobi:iterate function.
 Here, we assume that at least some levels of caches are big enough to still have the storage locations of elements it accessed two rows before in the grid.
 This reasoning worked well and the results can be seen below.
 The cache misses percentage is back down to 3.905% which is almost equal to the cache misses of the original unoptimized code.
 This is after having removed the parallelization from the Jacobi:iterate loops.

 ![cache3](cache3.png)